yenchenchou/mle-career-path/Docker/README.md

 Docker image prune only cleans up dangling images.
 A dangling image is one that is not tagged and is not referenced by any container.

+## Some basic concept
+#### Purpose of docker compose and docker compose cli
+1. separate docker cli that gets installed along with Docker
+2. Run multiple containers at the same time -> Docker compose create a network automatically for the containers inside the docker compose file (.yml)
+3. Automate some complex arguments passing the `docker run`